RishikSarkar/unidb-jdbc-mysql/README.md

 Steps for random allocation of classes into *IsTaking* and *HasTaken*.
 #### Random IsTaking Classes:
 * Created a list containing *student ids* and a random number of *current classes* (either 4 or 5) called *is_taking_count*
+* For each student in *is_taking_count*, generated a random list of either 4 or 5 classes, and stored every student-classes pair within a dictionary *is_taking*